cs5220-f24/web/web/readings.md

 ## Related resources from Intel

-Intel has supported our course through a generous hardware donation.
-Part of the point is to develop new curricular content on parallel programming.
-They also have lots of existing curricular content and tutorials and references on Intel parallel technology, and these are worth a browse.
+Intel has lots of existing curricular content and tutorials and references on Intel parallel technology, and these are worth a browse.